Evolveum/midpoint-docker/README.md

 # MidPoint Docker Images
 ## Info
 [MidPoint](https://github.com/Evolveum/midpoint) is open identity & organization management and governance platform which uses Identity Connector Framework (ConnId) and leverages Spring framework.
 It is a Java application deployed as a stand-alone server process.
-This image is based on official Ubuntu 18.04 image and deploys MidPoint version 4.1.
+This image is based on official Ubuntu 18.04 image and deploys latest MidPoint version.

 ## Tags:
 - `latest`[(midpoint/Dockerfile)](https://github.com/Evolveum/midpoint-docker)